-Buying used car parts from a breaker is not a recent phenomenon.
-Since the introduction of cars in the late 19th century, vehicle owners have always been looking for ways to cut the cost of vehicle maintenance by swapping second hand car spares or buying from a local car scrap yards.
+Buying used car parts from a breakers yard is not a recent phenomenon.
+Since the introduction of cars in the late 19th century, vehicle owners have always been looking for ways to cut the cost of vehicle maintenance by purchasing used car parts from local scrap yards.

-In fact it is not long ago when you would go to your local breakers yard and pick off the car part you require.
-These days technology has revolutionised access to vehicle dismantlers across the UK and Ireland.
-No longer is the question “which scrap yards are me?”.
-A simple search on sites such as PartsGateway means you can get quotes for used car parts in minutes delivered to your doorstep.
+In fact it is not long ago when you would go to your local car dismantlers and pick off the car part you require.
+These days technology has revolutionised the way you can access vehicle dismantlers across the UK and Ireland so longer is the question “scrap yard me?”.
+A simple search on sites such as PartsGateway means you can get quotes for used car parts in minutes from multiple car breakers delivered to your doorstep.

-By buying used car parts from a breakers yard, you are also helping the environment by eliminating the need to manufacture a replacement item when a car scrap yard has a perfectly good used item to use.
+By buying used car parts from a breakers yard, you are also helping the environment by eliminating the need to manufacture a replacement item when a car scrap yard has a perfectly good used spare part to use.

-Car scrap yards are great for older vehicle owners.
-Many vehicle manufacturers often stop producing the part so a used car part from a scrap yard is the only solution.
+Car Breakers are great for older vehicle owners.
+Many vehicle manufacturers often stop producing the part so a used car part from a car scrap yard is the only solution.
 Older vehicles are part of automotive history so they need to be kept alive.
-The vital role of Breakers yards has contributed to the restoration of many ageing vehicles.
+The vital role of scrap yards has contributed to the restoration of many ageing vehicles.

-Breakers often have agreements with insurance companies for the disposal of accident damaged vehicles.
-Some scrap yards even deal with vehicle manufacturers taking old stock or cars not fit for purpose.
-It is important to remember a car comprises of many components so even when a car is written off, many of the car parts are still in good working order and fit for re-use.
-It is the role of the scrap yard to identify the quality breaker parts for resale.
+Car Breakers often have agreements with insurance companies for the disposal of accident damaged vehicles.
+Some car scrap yards even deal with vehicle manufacturers taking old stock of car parts or cars not fit for purpose.
+It is important to remember a car consists of many components so even when a car is written off, many of the car parts are still in good working order and fit for reuse.
+It is the role of the scrap yard to identify the quality car breaker parts eligible for resale.

 When a vehicle is classed as waste it is called an ELV.
 Any breakers yard which stores or dismantles an ELV must have an environmental permit.
-This permit which a scrap yard obtains from the Environment Agency allows them to dismantle vehicles lawfully.
-It is an offence for any car breaker to scrap vehicles and risk prosecution.
+This permit which a car scrap yard obtains from the Environment Agency allows them to dismantle vehicles lawfully.
+It is an offence for any car breaker to scrap vehicles and risk prosecution without an ELV.